Akimon85/msds434-project/README.md

 ![image](https://user-images.githubusercontent.com/103208143/172069867-f82bcb8e-88cf-47e4-8b44-2eee4eacba90.png)

-The python backend main.py script retrieves a Kaggle API token store in Google Secret Manager and supplies it to the Kaggle API for authentication, then it downloads the dataset from Kaggle servers in the form of a zip file.
+The python backend main.py script retrieves a Kaggle API token store in Google Secret Manager and supplies it to the Kaggle API for authentication (without having to expose sensitive data in the source code), then it downloads the dataset from Kaggle servers in the form of a zip file.
 The zip archive is unpacked and the training and test sets are loaded into python pandas dataframes.
 The data is then cleaned using pandas & scikit-learn module and then imported into Google BigQuery tables via google-bigquery API.

 ```python
 client = bigquery.Client(project="msds343-project")